Compassion, Courage, Justice

 Within each theme, our aim is to develop children’s spirituality by giving children a sense of awe and wonder in order to motivate and inspire and awaken their inner desire to learn.
 As educators, we seek to develop natural curiosity, creativity and the ability to make connections.
 We use ‘Windows, Mirrors and Doors’ to promote spirituality in all subjects.
 Children see through the window of the world and all the ‘ows’ and ‘wows’ that it has to offer.
 They then reflect on their newfound knowledge by thinking about how the world affects their lives and others’ (mirror).
 And, then finally, children have an opportunity to make the school, their community, the world a better place by walking through a door and creating social action.
 This can also culminate in the form of ‘courageous advocacy’ where children are given opportunities to develop their voice in order to speak up for others.

 Pupils leave Monkton Primary School with a secure understanding of the academic content; with the understanding of how to be socially, morally, spiritually and culturally responsible and aware; how to make positive contributions to the local community and how to endeavour to be the best that they can be.
-We aim for all of our children to leave Monkton respectful, skilful, ambitious and with a thirst for life and all it has to offer.
+We aim for all of our children to leave Monkton with compassion, courage and justice and with a thirst for life and all that it has to offer.